Hops: Brewing

-Lately the dried pucks, extracts and pellets replace whole hops in brewing processes because of efficiency and cost.
+Dried extracts and pellets may replace whole hops in the brewing process to improve efficiency, cost, and storage life, typically at temperatures between -1 and -5 C.

 Varieties

 Breeding programmes

-There are many different varieties of hops used in brewing today.
-Historically, hops varieties were identified by geography, i.e., from the towns of Hallertau, Spalt, and Tettnang in Germany, or the region writ large like the Neomexicanus hops of New Mexico.
-Others were named for the farmer who is recognized as first cultivating them, including Goldings or Fuggles from England, or by their growing habit like the Oregon Cluster.
+There are many different varieties of hops used in brewing.
+Historically, hops varieties were identified by geography, i.e., from the towns of Hallertau, Spalt, and Tettnang in Germany, or a region, such as the Neomexicanus hops of New Mexico.
+Others were named for the farmer recognized as first cultivating them, including Goldings or Fuggles from England, or by their growing habit, like the Oregon Clusters.

 Around 1900, a number of institutions began to experiment with breeding specific hop varieties.
 The breeding program at Wye College in Wye, Kent, was started in 1904 and rose to prominence through the work of Prof. E. S. Salmon.
 Salmon released Brewer's Gold and Brewer's Favorite for commercial cultivation in 1934, and went on to release more than two dozen new cultivars before his death in 1959.
 Brewer's Gold has become the ancestor of the bulk of new hop releases around the world since its release.

 Wye College continued its breeding program and again received attention in the 1970s, when Dr. Ray A. Neve released Wye Target, Wye Challenger, Wye Northdown, Wye Saxon and Wye Yeoman.
 More recently, Wye College and its successor institution Wye Hops Ltd., have focused on breeding the first dwarf hop varieties, which are easier to pick by machine and far more economical to grow.
 Wye College have also been responsible for breeding hop varieties that will grow with only 12 hours of daily light for the South African hop farmers.
 Wye College was closed in 2009 but the legacy of their hop breeding programs, particularly that of the dwarf varieties, is continuing as already the US private and public breeding programs are using their stock material.

 Particular hop varieties are associated with beer regions and styles, for example pale lagers are usually brewed with European (often German, Polish or Czech) noble hop varieties such as Saaz, Hallertau and Strissel Spalt.
 British ales use hop varieties such as Fuggles, Goldings and W.G.V.
 North American beers often use Cascade hops, Columbus hops, Centennial hops, Willamette, Amarillo hops and about forty more varieties as the US have lately been the more significant breeders of new hop varieties, including dwarf hop varieties.

-Hops from New Zealand, such as Pacific Gem, Motueka and Nelson Sauvin, are used in a "Pacific Pale Ale" style of beer with increasing production in 2014.
+In New Zealand, where hop cultivation commenced in 1842, hops have been developed into varieties such as Pacific Gem, Motueka and Nelson Sauvin, being used in a "Pacific Pale Ale" style of beer.
+By 1985 80% of New Zealand hop production was exported.